Past Due Tax Returns – Get Help

 As a local Sarasota Tax Attorney concentrating in IRS Problem Resolution, I can help you with the answers to these questions and more!

 As a local Sarasota Tax Attorney concentrating in IRS Problem Resolution, I can help you put your IRS tax debts behind you.
-Please call the Law Office of Mary E King for your free consultation at 941.906.7585 or email Sarasota Tax attorney Mary King Esq. for your free IRS Tax help consultation and learn how the offer in compromise program could help you.
+Please call the Law Office of Mary E King for your initial consultation at 941.906.7585 or email Sarasota Tax attorney Mary King Esq. for an IRS Tax help consultation and learn how the offer in compromise program could help you.